SpiKee49/Smartphone-Presentation/README.md

  This project was created in first semester of my attendance at FIIT STU in Bratislava in the year 2020.
 Project was created as semestral task in subject Basic Methods   of Multimedial Content Development.

 ## Goal of the project
- Main point was to create website that would act as a presentation site, when launching a new smartphone, in my case, my Xiamo Redmi Note 7 2018 model.
+ Main point was to create website that would act as a presentation site, when launching a new smartphone, in my case, smartphone Xiamo Redmi Note 7 2018 model.

 ## Mandatories
  - Use your own or royalty free media, while developing the website to avoid copyright claims.